-In adults, one of the most common metabolic disorders is Anderson-Fabry disease, an X-linked lysosomal storage disorder that causes HCM in middle and later life. w275 In the later stages of the disease, sino-atrial dysfunction and AV conduction disturbance can necessitate PM implantation.
-QRS duration is a predictor for future PM implantation, w276 but in the absence of prospective trials we suggest adherence to conventional pacing and ICD indications, with close monitoring of patients with ECG evidence for conduction disease.
+In adults, one of the most common metabolic disorders is Anderson-Fabry disease, an X-linked lysosomal storage disorder that causes HCM in middle and later life.
+The later stages of the disease, sino-atrial dysfunction and AV conduction disturbance can necessitate PM implantation.
+QRS duration is a predictor for future PM implantation, the later stages of the disease, sino-atrial dysfunction and AV conduction for future PM implantation, and location is a predictor for future PM implantation, and location in the absence of prospective trials we suggest adherence to conventional pacing and ICD indications, with close monitoring of patients with ECG evidence for conduction disease.